--- Interviews with affected stakeholders
+Interviews with directly affected local communities

 Criterion 4.6.
 The Organization, through engagement with local communities, shall have mechanisms for resolving grievances and providing fair compensation to local communities and individuals with regard to the impacts of management activities of The Organization.
 (C4.5 P&CV4)